kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 Kubecost offers a condensed version of [Automatic Request Right-Sizing](/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md) via Actions, which allows to right-size your deployments on a recurring schedule.

-Selecting _Automated Request Sizing_ from the 'Create New Action' window will open the Automated Request Sizing page.
+Selecting  _Request Sizing_ from the 'Create New Action' window will open the Automated Request Sizing page.
+Here, you can immediately begin configuring your plan for right-sizing using a schedule and a filtering plan to determine the affected deployments.

 #### Schedule

-For 'Cadence', select your desired schedule (how often you want Kubecost to right-size your selected deployments), _Daily_, _Weekly_, or _Monthly_.
-Then select the start date for when you wish your desired cadence to begin occurring.
+For 'Cadence', select your desired schedule (how often you want Kubecost to right-size your selected deployments), _Daily_, _Weekly_, _Monthly_, or _Quarterly_.
+Then, select the start date for when you wish your desired cadence to begin occurring.

 #### Deployments to right size